 If you have a concern for an area that you deem hazardous to boaters and that location currently does not have a hazard buoy(s) please email firstname.lastname@example.org with the location and we will look into it.

-Currently we deploy 21 Navigational buoys in 5 locations throughout Catchacoma lake and Catchacoma Narrows.
+Additionally we deploy 21 red and green navigational buoys in five locations throughout Catchacoma Lake and Catchacoma Narrows.
 The purpose of the navigation buoys is to aid boaters in traveling though the busier channels and the narrow channel of Catchacoma Narrows.